 We chose a combination of apartments from Booking.com and Airbnb during this trip.
 I will add that most properties were advertised in Euros although the official currency in Croatia is the Kuna.
 Apparently it is illegal to pay for goods and services in Euros however all our hosts requested this.
 We discovered this a year later so be prepared to have the two currencies or stay in an established hotel chain which will accept the Kuna.
 Not sure if we broke any laws but this seemed fairly common practice during our stay.

 We were in Dubrovnik for 4 days with no set plans.
-After a shower and rest we went to explore the old town and get lunch.
-There are so many alley ways you can turn down to avoid crowds and after exploring we found a lovely restaurant.
+After a shower and rest we went to explore the old town and lunch.
+There are so many ally ways you can turn down to avoid crowds and after exploring we found a lovely restaurant.
 We later made our way to the port and found a restaurant which we used to go to every day for drinks and seafood.
 From this port we could see the boats coming in from tours and upon enquiries discovered a day of island hopping with drinks and lunch was £20.
 We booked this for the next day.

-The tour started at about 10 in the morning and we got to visit about 3 island.
-We chose a smaller boat with about 30 people and not as boisterous as the larger party boats.
+The tour started at about ten in the morning and we got to visit about three islands.
+We chose a smaller boat with about thirty people and not as boisterous as the larger party boats.
 It was all well organised and once we set sail, drinks were flowing, soft and alcoholic with local red and white wine on offer.
 If there is one thing about the water around Croatia is that it is so clear!
 It is the Adriatic so not warm waters but crystal clear.
 You could see the fish swimming alongside the boat.
 At each stop we had about 45 minutes to see the port, have a drink or swim.
 On one of the islands stayed longer, under two hours, this a lovely sandy beach – rare in this area.
 Most beaches have pebbles in Croatia so you have to search for sandy beaches and ideally pack beach shoes though many shops readily sell them nearby.

 The lunch provided was grilled fish, bread and cabbage salad you will get this everywhere.
 Sounds boring but I’ve never enjoyed such a simple salad in all my years.
 This was ready for us to eat after the second island after 12 or so and we had this on route to our next island.
 We chatted to a couple sat at our table and they were from Scotland and they equally enjoyed Croatia and had been there a few days longer than us.
 If I recall they were not staying in Dubrovnik but on another island and the boat had picked them up before us.
 The islands we visited were Sipan, Lopud, Kolocep.

-We were back at the Old Port ready for sun downers & seafood at our favourite restaurant which was literally a few steps from the boat.
-We walked around the old town before ice cream and a bus back to apartment.
+We were back at the Old Port ready for sun downers & seafood at our favourite restaurant which was a few steps from the boat.
+We walked around the old town before ice cream and a bus back to the apartment.

 The next day we decided to do the walk around the city walls.
 I’d advise doing this first thing in the morning as the heat is manageable and you have shorter queues.
 It would be amazing to do early evening for the sunset, however each time we saw the queue, it put us off as who has time for that on holiday?
 Remember this is during a heatwave so regardless of how early we went it was sweltering as we walked round.
 The views over the town, the sea and looking into peoples garden is unreal.
 There are also well positioned cafes, toilets and first aid personnel along the route as well as stewards who can sign post exit routes should you need to get down.
 I felt so accomplished completing this tour.

 After a quick break we took a bus to an area called Babinkuk, which if you don’t like hills would be perfect for you as it is flat.
 It’s more residential, quieter and a mere 20 / 30 minutes from Old Town.
-The buses are super easy to use and sign marked.
+The buses are super easy to use and sign posted.
 We went to the beach, about a 10 minute walk to get there.
 There is a hotel with beach access though only for residents.

 We found a little cove where all the locals went and when we were ready for lunch, we went to the hotel restaurant.
 The service was diabolical and I was not impressed at seeing my order of fish cooked then left for over 20 minutes before the waiter decided to serve it.
 It was also not cooked well so I decided to send it back and get a burger.
 This was in the 5 star restaurant, after we left we found a little cafe (still part of the hotel) which we went to for drinks and realised we should have just eaten there in the first place as the staff were a lot more laid back.
 This was probably our worst dining experience on the holiday.

-We left this area and took the bus towards old town but decided to stop off at another little town, Lapad though this was more catered to tourists and families with inflatables in the sea.
+We left this area later in the day and took the bus towards old town but decided to stop off at another little town, Lapad though this was more catered to tourists and families with inflatables in the sea.
 We saw one of the best sunsets from this beach.
 We explored the neighbourhood, and found a restaurant with great reviews but no seats as we hadn’t reserved.
 They recommended another nearby which was lovely.

 You will find lots of pasta dishes, risotto and the like the further inland you go.